 Pluto is not known to have any ring systems, but some astronomers think that the New Horizons probe might find a ring system when it visits in 2015.

 In short, four planets in our Solar System have intricate ring systems, as well as the minor planet Chariklo and possibly even Pluto.
-In this sense, ring systems appear to be a lot more common to our Solar System than previously thought.
+In this sense, ring systems appear to be a lot more common in our Solar System than previously thought.

 We’ve also recorded a series of episodes of Astronomy Cast about every planet in the Solar System.
 Start here, Episode 49: Mercury.